iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

     public string dataFolder = "Data\\2";

     public double threshold = 0.80;
-    public int expectedCount = 6;
+    public int expectedCount = 50;
 }
 ```

-This will start the application using the larger dataset.
+This will start the application using the larger dataset the next time you run the application.
 The process is the same as when we tested the smaller dataset.
+Click on the **Classify All Images** button and the program will start to process the images.

 ![Testing The Universal Windows Application](images/large-dataset.jpg)